exploratory-io/book/import/google-analytics.md

 There are two ways to use Segments.
 The first option is select `id` of the predefined Segments.
 And the second option is define a segment dynamically and pass it to the Segments parameter.

 #### Use segment by specifying ID
-For example, if you want to see users who access your site with iOS device, you can pass `gaid::-17` to Segment parameter.
+For example, if you want to see users who access your site with iOS device, you can pass `gaid::-17` to the Segments parameter like below.

 ![](images/segment-ios-example-en.png)